 Things go wrong in trading all the time so expect it.
 Price may not make it to the retracement level you thought it would and that’s ok.

 Did you know that breakout trading has the highest failure rate in the stock market?
 The reason for this is many times, breakouts end up being fake outs.

+Many times it can be market makers getting traders to bite so they can close out a trade which then causes price to fall again.
 Fibonacci trading uses extensions to confirm real breakouts.
 Once price clears an extension level and keeps moving in the trend direction, traders see that as a breakout confirmation.

+However, you need to make sure you have volume along with the breakout.
+Volume is an incredibly important part of trading.
 If you get in a trade where there isn’t any volume, you’re going to be stuck in that trade for awhile.
 If you’re under the PDT rule, your funds can then be tied up in a trade that isn’t working out for you, while you watch better trades happening.

 If volume decreases at key support levels, i.e. retracement levels, that doesn’t mean interest in the stock is waning.
 In fact, it most likely means that sellers aren’t going to push price below support.

 Hence buyers come in and price moves back up.
 The float can be a catalyst to the volume of a stock.
 Low float stocks tend to move more quickly than higher float stocks.
 Read our post on what does float mean in stocks.

 The Bottom Line